vtexdocs/help-center-content/docs/announcements/en/the-newsletter-opt-in-flag-in-the-checkout-will-now-be-unchecked-by-default.md

 ---
-title: "The newsletter opt-in flag in the Checkout will now be unchecked by default"
+title: 'The newsletter opt-in flag in the Checkout will now be unchecked by default'
 id: 5MUJ8mDdxjWZqfqAw2dMg8
 status: PUBLISHED
 createdAt: 2020-04-15T14:00:58.118Z